zollerp/RTD-AWF/source/class3/module4/module4.rst

 - Open the Security > Data Protection > DataSafe Profiles page on the BIG-IP and click Create.
 - For Profile Name enter **Hackazon-DS**.

-.. note:: If the **Hackazon-DS’** profile already exists, please delete and follow instructions here.
+.. note:: If the **Hackazon-DS** profile already exists, please delete and follow instructions here.

 - For **Local Syslog Publisher**, select **local-datasafe** (select the checkbox on the right side to enable.